Frequently Asked Questions

 How would companies report performance against the Standard?

-The ‘scores’ for the Standard would be reported at the Performance Area Level as per the proposed reporting template (see the assurance process for details).
-There would be no aggregate single “score” provided for a facility.
-Given the number of applicable Performance Areas, requirements will not be the same for every facility, care should be taken when trying to compare if comparisons of scores between sites are made.
+The ‘scores’ for the Standard would be reported at the Performance Area Level and sub-sections of applicable performance levels as per the proposed reporting template (see the Assurance Process for details).
+There will also be an aggregate single “score” provided for a Facility, which is the percentage of towards good practice and good practice requirements met by a Facility of the total applicable requirements of the Consolidated Standard.
+Care should be taken when considering the aggregate score as a high aggregate score may nonetheless conceal weak performance in some areas.